kjy/liftoff-assignments/P2-Project_Outline/README.md

 Register and login authentication

-CRUD application for messages
+CRUD (Create, read, update, delete) features for messages

-Using data from a public API   https://rapidapi.com/blog/access-global-weather-data-with-these-weather-apis/
+Using data from a public API with REST requests   https://openweathermap.org/

-Gallery of images and messages
+Carousel/Gallery of images with captioned messages

 ### Project Tracker